dcsync/pycobalt/README.md

 The Python library provides an API for Python scripts to call Aggressor functions and register aliases, commands, and event handlers.
-The Aggressor library runs the Python scripts and performs actions on their behalf.
+The Aggressor library runs your Python scripts and performs actions on their behalf.

 Python Side
 -----------

 A Python script for PyCobalt generally looks like this:

     #!/usr/bin/env python3

     import pycobalt.engine as engine
+    import pycobalt.aggressor as aggressor
+    import pycobalt.aliases as aliases

     # print to the script console
-    engine.message('script console message')

-	# loop over all beacons
-	for beacon in aggressor.beacons():
+    engine.message('example script')

+    @aliases.alias('example-alias')
+    def example_alias(bid):
-		# and write to each beacon's console
+        # write to the beacon console
-		aggressor.blog2(beacon['bid'], 'example script')
+        aggressor.blog2(bid, 'example alias')

-    # must be called last
+    # read commands from cobaltstrike. must be called last
     engine.loop()

 `engine.loop()` tells PyCobalt to read commands from Cobalt Strike.
-It's technically only necessary if your script uses callbacks (for aliases, events, etc).
+It's only necessary if your script uses callbacks (for aliases, events, etc).

 Fatal runtime exceptions and Python parser errors will show up in the script console.